tarantool/doc/doc/1.7/dev_guide/lua_style_guide.rst

             something = 'even better'
         }

-  - surround top-level function and class definitions with two blank lines.

-    Extra blank lines may be used (sparingly) to separate groups of related functions.
-Blank lines may be omitted between a bunch of related one-liners (e.g. a set of dummy implementations).
+  - extra blank lines may be used (sparingly) to separate groups of related functions.
+Blank lines may be omitted between a bunch of related one-liners (e.g. a set of dummy implementations)

-    Use blank lines in functions, sparingly, to indicate logical sections:
+    use blank lines in function, sparingly, to indicate logical sections

     .. code-block:: lua